MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/configure-scom-monitoring.md

 Instructions for carrying out each of these tasks are provided below.

-### Apply Lync Server 2010 updates to a server elected to manage the central discovery logic.
+### Apply updates to a server elected to manage the central discovery logic.

 1. Elect a server that has the System Center Operations Manager agent files installed and is configured as a candidate discovery node.

-2. Apply Lync Server 2010 updates to this server.
-See the topic [Apply Lync Server 2010 updates](apply-lync-server-2010-updates.md).
+2. Apply updates to this server.
+See the topic [Apply updates](apply-updates.md).

 ### Update the central discovery candidate server registry key.